HSLdevcom/digitransit-site/src/pages/en/developers/api-registration/index.md

 ## Digitransit developer portal
 Starting from 3.4.2023, the use of the Digitransit APIs will require registration and use of API keys.
 Registration can be done at the [Digitransit developer portal](https://portal-api.digitransit.fi/).
 After the registration, it's possible to create subscriptions to a product and the API keys related to the subscriptions will also be available at the developer portal.

+## Use of API keys
+The API keys can be fetched from the developer portal's profile page.
+Each subscription contains two keys so it is possible to regenerate the second key while the other key is in use, if there is a need.
+The API key can be included either as a URL parameter or as a header.
+The parameter and the header name are both `digitransit-subscription-key` and the value should be the key.

 ## Transition period
 Developers will have until 3.4.2023 to register at [the developer portal](https://portal-api.digitransit.fi/) and to start using API keys in the requests.
 After that, we will prevent the anonymous use of our APIs.